 The recent death of Mme.
 Laura Sweitzer, at Port Jervis, N. Y., recalls one of the saddest and most remarkable careers ever recorded.
 The story of her life, as told by Mme.
 Sweitzer, reads like a romance and seems almost too strange to be true.
-Laura Von burg, Germany, on the 10th of October, 1819.
+Laura Von Fuffnitz Steinburg, daughter of Baron Frederick Otto Von Puffnitz Steinseein' if they can't be made decent,' burg, was born at Wismar, in Mecklensays I, 'if that's what you mean.
+I burg, Germany, on the 10th of Octofeel to know I shan't die if I can git up ber, 1819.
 Her father was of an ancient there; but go I will, if I have to walk and highly-honored family, and Laura was a younger daughter.
-She was given all the advantages of an expensive education in music and the German language.
-At sixteen years of age she met a very poor young nobleman with a very long and honorable name, the Count Frederick Kolstedt Schleswick Sweitzer.
+She was given all the advantages of an expensive education in music and the German very poor young nobleman with a very long and honorable name, the Count Frederick Kolstedt Schleswick Sweitzer.
 The young man was handsome and pretty well educated, but his poverty was a bar to their union.
-Laura come in a week.
-But I don't see how felt that she loved him so deeply that you'll stand it, an' I don't believe you she could marry no one but him.
-Her she could marry no one but him.
-Her old father would not listen to her entreaties, and finally he sent her to Altona, a town near Hamburg, on the Elbe river, where he placed her in a convent until she became cured of her passion.
-She contrived to let her lover know where she was, and thither he followed her.
-Having no money he won't give in.
-It can't all run out, an' under-gardener in the convent at s modest compensation.
-He and were thus enabled to Laura "Folks wouldn't believe it, but by meet daily, and affairs were the time Hiram got back I could crawl going on swimmingly when the old you'd want to see.
-But he had to lay the true state of affairs, and came in an' git picked for goin' up, an' the posthaste to Altona.
-He arrived in posthaste to Altona.
-He arrived in very morning all was ready I must needs time to catch his daughter in an arbor come down again.
-Well, he waited a in the convent garden conversing with day, an' then he says: 'I'll go with the the forbidden lover.
-The old baron Young Sweitzer and his sweetheart fled Garden, New York, almost penniless.
-Sweitzer obtained employment and they lived comfortably several years. for you as I said;' an' off he started for Finally his health failed, and the couple came to Port Jervis, N. Y., and took into my warm things in spite of Mrs. up their abode in a little shanty in a suburb.
-Madam Sweitzer made drove round an' come in I jest walked enough money to keep them alive by sound."
-There was a moment's hesipeddling matches and notions among an' jest took me up an' laid me on the the farmers, and by begging during the winter.
-She frequently walked fifty "What got into me then I couldn't miles a day, and on a recent occesion tell; Lord carried me along, I reckon. took part in a pedestrian contest in Anyway, I run too, Mrs. Smith after Port Jervis, where she made a record me, an' Hiram jest drivin' off, an' there of ninety-eight miles in twenty-three hours, and earned considerable money. go.
-Hiram was pale as a ghost, an' During her begging excursions she most cryin', an' he says, 'For the Lord's | told the above story of her life.
-She was known in Pike county as "Meeshy Maumie" or "the Countess." won't,' an' jest crawled up into death was horrible.
-She was trying to the buffaloes alongside o' him.
-'There's steal a ride on the night freight train one chance in a million of your gettin' to Middletown, thirty-four miles south there alive, he says, 'an', if you're of Port Jervis, when she fell under the engine and was so crushed that her body was scarcely recognizable.
-Her
+Laura felt that she loved him so deeply that she could marry no one but him.
+Her will.'
+'Then I can be buried in the old father would not listen to her entreaties, and finally he sent her to hankerin' to lay down for good under Altona, a town near Hamburg, on the Elbe river, where he placed her in a convent until she became cured of her passion.
+She contrived to let her lover know where she was, and thither he silk, followed her.
+Having no money he silk, won't give in.
+It can't all run out, an' under-gardener in the convent at a I calculate there'll be enough left to modest compensation.
+He and eep me goin.'
+"Folks wouldn't believe it, but by meet daily, and affairs were Sweitzer obtained employment and they lived comfortably several years, Finally his health failed, and the couple came to Port Jervis, N. Y., and took up their abode in a little shanty in a suburb.
+Madam Sweitzer made quitoes and flies and wait hours for this final catastrophe to unsnarl.
+I shall march on to Gulf Lake, where there is winter.
+She frequently walked fifty miles a day, and on a recent occesion took part in a pedestrian contest in Port Jervis, where she made a record of ninety-eight miles in twenty-three hours, and earned considerable money.
+During her begging excursions she was known in Pike county as "Meeshy Maumie" or "the Countess."
+Her steal a ride on the night freight train to Middletown, thirty-four miles south of Port Jervis, when she fell under the engine and was so crushed that her body was scarcely recognizable.
+Her husband died a few years ago.